khulaifi95/ACS/Project/Report/Report.md

-## Abstract .2k
+## Abstract 220

 The problem that this project aims to solve is one of the task completion for intelligent agents in a tabletop environment.
 In the context of a practical setting, the agent learns to play curling on the surface with an improved control policy when observing the environment.
 Works in the project is intended to explore the application of various theoretical approaches in the field of reinforcement learning.
 The method proposed here takes in the rendered observation of environment directly as pixel input, and learn through deep neural networks end-to-end with returned policies.
 To simulate physics and conduct the experiments, we uses PyBullet engine as an simulated environment with models of objects.
 Curling game play involves continuous control over the agent.
 The algorithm used for the task needs to update agent's deterministic policy for the given scenarios to improve convergence.
 During the training process, the agent is enabled to learn from past experiences of play to update current policies using a memory buffer.
-We propose a model with an *actor-critic* architecture, integrating the deep deterministic policy gradient method with a memory layer.
-We show that our model can be successfully applied on the curling game play task and other classic reinforcement learning tasks.
+We propose an application with an *actor-critic* architecture, integrating the deep deterministic policy gradient method with substantial improvements over existing issues.
+We show that our model can be successfully applied on the curling game play task like other classic reinforcement learning tasks.
 Comparing with existing state-of-the-art methods, the result indicates the improvement in stability and generalisation due to the proposed modification.

+####

-## Introduction 1k
+## 1. Introduction 936

 The problem of agent control often involves the interaction with the environment.
 The goal here is to make good sequential decisions of actions given arbitrary situation of the environment.
 It is natural to consider both the agent and the environment where it locates when control problem is to be solved.
 However, from the agent's perspective, the mechanics behind the world is often not known or incomplete, which makes it inapplicable for planning and prediction tasks.
 Instead, the agent needs a *try-and-error* approach to learn from interactions with the environment, improving its own knowledge of the environment and how to choose actions next time.
 It is proved that agent is guaranteed to improve the control through learning.